 - Being culturally aware of prayer styles, symbols and music that nurture the spirituality of young people in the school.
-Take the opportunity to consult with Māori, in addition to other cultural groups represented in the school community, to access appropriate ways that can enrich all prayer experiences for all young people. - Organising Visual, Digital, Liturgical and Music Resources for teachers to access for use in class and school prayer. - Creating rosters for Staff and School Shared Prayer, School masses and other Liturgical Celebrations. - > Co-ordinating masses, community prayer and devotions. - Assisting teachers with selection of liturgically appropriate themes, readings, writing Prayers of the Faithful, providing suitable symbols and music. - Establishing and maintaining a Sacred Space for prayer and meditation for staff and young people's use. - Encouraging the development of suitable attitudes to prayer such as reverence, listening, stillness, silence, participation, respect. - Ensuring teachers and children have access to Bibles, religious artwork and digital prayer resources. - Evaluating school practices related to prayer regularly and revising them to encapsulate current practice and recording these in a School Prayer Policy. - Providing children with a variety of opportunities to prepare and lead prayer in classroom, school and parish settings. - Demonstrating and supporting new teachers to increase their skills at leading their classroom prayer while providing guidance and encouragement to empower them to grow in confidence as they scaffold the children to lead their class in prayer. - > Checking on classroom resources for prayer and renewing them when necessary. - Sharing the Prayer Resource budget with teachers to encourage them to try new prayer strategies and experiences for the children. - Evaluating constantly prayer experiences and identifying how they could be more beneficial to the staff and the young people. - Spending time in personal prayer and being a prayer model and witness for young people.
+Take the opportunity to consult with Māori, in addition to other cultural groups represented in the school community, to access appropriate ways that can enrich all prayer experiences for all young people. - Organising Visual, Digital, Liturgical and Music Resources for teachers to access for use in class and school prayer. - Creating rosters for Staff and School Shared Prayer, School masses and other Liturgical Celebrations. - > Co-ordinating masses, community prayer and devotions. - Assisting teachers with selection of liturgically appropriate themes, readings, writing Prayers of the Faithful, providing suitable symbols and music. - Establishing and maintaining a Sacred Space for prayer and meditation for staff and young people's use. - Encouraging the development of suitable attitudes to prayer such as reverence, listening, stillness, silence, participation, respect. - Ensuring teachers and children have access to Bibles, religious artwork and digital prayer resources. - Evaluating school practices related to prayer regularly and revising them to encapsulate current practice - Providing young people with a variety of opportunities to prepare and lead prayer in classroom, school and parish settings. - Providing young people the opportunity to attend retreats with a component of prayerful reflection. - Demonstrating and supporting new teachers to increase their skills at leading their classroom prayer while providing guidance and encouragement to empower them to grow in confidence as they scaffold the young people to lead their class in prayer. - > Checking on classroom resources for prayer and renewing them when necessary. - Support and encourage kaiako to try new prayer strategies and experiences for the young people. - Evaluating constantly prayer experiences and identifying how they could be more beneficial to the staff and the young people. - Spending time in personal prayer and being a prayer model and witness for young people.

-All of these tasks are initiated and organized by the DRS and shared among the staff and principal.
+All of these tasks are the responsibility of the DRS but can be shared among the staff, especially tagged teachers, and principal.
 They are to be carried out in collaborative and empowering ways to provide a rich and reverent prayer life in their school that will deepen the responses of the personal call to holiness of everyone involved.